datarobot-oss/terraform-aws-dr-infra/examples/minimal/README.md

 ## Example: minimal
-Demonstrates the minimal set of variables required to create the infrastructure required to install the DataRobot application helm charts using an internet-facing NLB for ingress.
+Demonstrates the minimal set of input variables required to create all infrastructure required to install the DataRobot application helm charts.

 ## Usage
 ```